arfuhad/react-native-webrtc-face-detection/README.md

 > **Simulcast** - As of version 111.0.0 Simulcast is now possible with ease.
 Software encode/decode factories have been enabled by default.

+> **Face Detection** - NEW!
+Real-time face detection with eye tracking and blink detection.
+Powered by native ML frameworks (iOS Vision Framework and Android ML Kit) for high-performance, on-device processing.

 ## WebRTC Revision